rinovj/Asset-Monitoring-System/README.md

 [Early Warning System and Performance Monitoring Dashboard]()

+* _A real-time web application with advanced GUI, advanced CSS, and without a single line of JavaScript_ .
+* _Developed with Microsoft C# Blazor WASM 7, SignalR Core 7, ASP.NET Core 7 and JWT Authentication & Authorization with SQL Server 2016_ .

-AMS is an *All-in-One*, or a *Unified Asset Monitoring Dashboard* specially designed for managerial level: leaders, directors, managers, or users who are responsible or interested in monitoring and tracking priorities, important and valuable assets, or information.
+AMS is an [*All-in-One*](), or a [*Unified Asset Monitoring Dashboard*]() specially designed for managerial level: leaders, directors, managers, or users who are responsible or interested in monitoring and tracking priorities, important and valuable assets, or specific information.

 AMS unifies a variety of scattered information or assets into one view.
 Monitoring is made easier because it is displayed in Helicopter View format.